Methodology

 School Participation, 2022/23 entire year

-For end-year estimates, a school is identified as participating in the NTP if a school reported that they delivered tutoring through the NTP in the Year End Statement form, data on tutored hours and pupils is available, they were allocated funding through the NTP and they delivered a minimum of one hour per tutored pupil.
+For end-year estimates, a school is identified as participating in the NTP if a school reported that they delivered tutoring through the NTP in the Year End Statement form, data on tutored hours and pupils is available, they were allocated funding through the NTP and they delivered a minimum of one hour per tutored pupil on average.

 The percentage of school participation is estimated by dividing the total number of schools identified as participating in the NTP within a particular category (for example, at a local authority level) by the total number of schools in that category with pupils between the ages of 5 and 16 (see ‘Other Notes’ for definition of a school).
 The school participation rate is then rounded to the nearest first decimal place.